 School of Nursing Statement of Commitment to Anti-Racism

-Diversity, Equity, and Inclusion/Anti-Racism Updates
+2022-2023 Diversity, Equity, and Inclusion/Anti-Racism Updates

-Diversity, Equity, and Inclusion work continued through the 2021-2022 academic year and included development/educational activities, strategic objectives under the People and Culture Goal, and the Diversity Action Plan led by the SON Diversity Advisory Group.
-Below is a summary on activities related to the 2020 OHSU School of Nursing Anti-Racism statement and actions taken to Advance the Culture of the School of Nursing:
+Diversity, equity, and inclusion work continued through the 2022-2023 academic year and included development/educational activities, strategic objectives under the People and Culture Goal, and the Diversity Action Plan led by the SON Diversity Advisory Group.

 - “Create an anti-racism repository of resources for faculty, staff, and students, including multicultural curriculum resources.”

 - Completed and Ongoing: This repository has been created and further development continues.
 Information resources related to DEI for students, staff, and faculty is available.
-Links to OHSU Center for Diversity and Inclusion & OHSU Library are included along with their resources/podcasts on anti-racism and racial equity to expand one’s knowledge in this area.
+Links to the OHSU Center for Diversity and Inclusion and OHSU Library are included along with their resources/podcasts on anti-racism and racial equity to expand one’s knowledge in this area.
 Links to resources on race, racism, and health disparities are also included.
 Information and best practices for faculty on how to create a culturally inclusive and responsive learning environment are also provided through the Foster Respectful and Equitable Education (FREE) OHSU education website resource.

 - Completed and Ongoing: This repository has been created and further development continues.
 Information resources related to DEI for students, staff, and faculty is available.
-Links to OHSU Center for Diversity and Inclusion & OHSU Library are included along with their resources/podcasts on anti-racism and racial equity to expand one’s knowledge in this area.
+Links to the OHSU Center for Diversity and Inclusion and OHSU Library are included along with their resources/podcasts on anti-racism and racial equity to expand one’s knowledge in this area.
 Links to resources on race, racism, and health disparities are also included.
 Information and best practices for faculty on how to create a culturally inclusive and responsive learning environment are also provided through the Foster Respectful and Equitable Education (FREE) OHSU education website resource.

 - “Listen to our students about their observations of racism, provide opportunities for dialog and processing of observations in classes and clinical, and potential responses and interventions.”